Morinaga Choco Monaka Jumbo Ice Cream

-First introduced by the name of Choco Monaka in 1972, Choco Monaka Jumbo is an ice cream product from Morinaga Confectionery and now has become a standard Monaka Ice in Japan.
+First introduced in 1972 by the name of Choco Monaka, Choco Monaka Jumbo is a product from Morinaga Confectionery that’s been a standard Monaka Ice in Japan for decades.

-As its name indicates, the ice cream treat, Choco Monaka Jumbo is much bigger in size than traditional Monaka.
+As its name suggests, the ice cream treat, Choco Monaka Jumbo, is much bigger than traditional Monaka sweets.

-But the rice wafer covering is just as crisp as the traditional one thanks to the chocolate oil coated inside the wafers, which prevents the vanilla ice cream from softening the snack.
+Nonetheless, the rice wafer covering is just as crisp as the traditional one, thanks to the chocolate oil coated inside the wafers, which prevents the vanilla ice cream from softening the snack.

-Since the thin chocolate bar in the middle is also pleasantly crisp, the overall snack has a three-layer structure that is so good in both taste and texture.
+Since the thin chocolate bar in the middle is also pleasantly crisp, the ice cream treat consists of a three-layer structure that is so good in taste and texture.

 Price & Where to Buy

-By the way, the suggested retail price of Morinaga Choco Monaka Jumbo is 140 yen (about 1.3 USD) and the Monaka Ice can be bought throughout the year at supermarkets and convenience stores around the country.
+By the way, the suggested retail price of the Morinaga Choco Monaka Jumbo is 150 yen.

 (Reference Page: Wikipedia チョコモナカジャンボ )